bienfromage/bienfromagebot/README.md

 # Bienfromagebot

-A chat bot for Discord App, in discord.js.
+A utility and moderation chatbot for Discord App, written in discord.js.